LukeMcM89/Initial-Portfolio/README.md

 # Initial-Portfolio
-This is the first iteration of my professional web-developer portfolio.
+The first iteration of my professional web developer portfolio.